vvvityaaa/vvvityaaa/README.md

 ### Hi there dear fellow scholars👋

+B.Sc.
+Applied computer science from Ruhr-University of Bochum.
+M.Sc.
+Informatics from Technical University of Munich.

-I am Viktor Studenyak, currently doing my master thesis 🔭 at the Technical Univerity of Munich in the area of Deep Learning.
+Ccurrently doing my master thesis 🔭 at the Technical Univerity of Munich in the area of Deep Learning.